michelle-tai/cellular-automata-simulation/doc/DESIGN.md

 #### What Features are Easy to Add
 - Add a new simulation
 - Add a new possible grid layout
+- Add a new UI feature for a new implementation
+- Add CSS styling for UI feature

 ## High-level Design